machawk1/wail/README.md

 <blockquote>docker container run -d -it --rm -p 5920:5920 --name wail machawk1/wail</blockquote>

-To log into the container and view the WAIL GUI built, run:
+To log into the container to view the WAIL interface point a VNC Client to localhost:5920.
+The container can also be accessed via the command-line with:

 <blockquote>docker exec -it wail /bin/bash</blockquote>

 Once in the container, run the WAIL executable with:

-<blockquote>/wail/dist/WAIL</blockquote>
+<blockquote>cd /wail; /wail/WAIL</blockquote>

-and take note of the plethora of errors that still need to be resolved for <a href="https://github.com/machawk1/wail/issues/2">#2</a>.
+There still exists some issues to be resolved for <a href="https://github.com/machawk1/wail/issues/2">#2</a>, as will be evident in the reports on the console.

 <h2>Problems?
 Questions?</h2>